 2. Property Search

-This is where prospective buyers can come and search for available properties on the market.
+The next real estate landing page example comes from William Fastow, a top performer in the DC area.
+On the Property Search landing page, prospective buyers can come and search for available properties on the market.
 If they’re coming to your site for this search, they’re most likely not working with another real estate agent, someone who would be doing this searching for them.
 The cost to access these tools?
 Contact info.

 3. Buyer Leads